AyushGoel0/CodeAlpha_Social_Media_Dashboard/README.md

 - **login.html**: HTML template for the login page.
 - **register.html**: HTML template for the registration page.
 - **dashboard.html**: HTML template for the dashboard page.
+- **static/style.css**: CSS file containing styles for the application.

 ## Dependencies